 The Glory of God, Part 2

 As Christians, we praise God for His glory—but what exactly is God’s glory?
-Last week we identified it as His substance, His physical manifestation dwelling with His people, and studied the consequence of disrespecting His it.
+Last week we identified it as His substance, His physical manifestation dwelling with His people, and studied the consequence of disrespecting it.
 In part 2 of our series on God’s glory, we take a look at a healthy fear of and love for it.

 King David maintained reverent respect for the Lord’s presence.
 He brought the Ark of the Covenant, where God’s presence resided, to Jerusalem, hoping to make the capital of Israel the Lord’s dwelling place forever.
 God’s punishment for an Israelite’s mishandling of the Ark and His blessing of the family in whose home the Ark temporarily stayed provided Israel a memorable lesson in addressing our holy God.